-Payments can still be made by calling 1-800-272-9829 with Official Payments.
+Payments can still be made by calling 1-800-272-9829 with ACI Payments.
 At the prompt, use Jurisdiction code 4232.
 Transaction fees will be charged to the taxpayer based on the amount of the total charge.
-Please have your current 2019-2020 tax amount and item number available.
+Please have your current 2021-2022 tax amount and item number available.

 You will receive a tax statement in mid-December with payment stubs attached.
 This will aid in processing your payment promptly.
 Contact the office if you do not receive your tax bill by December 20th.
 Suffolk County Tax Act states payment of taxes on a timely basis is the responsibility of the property owner even if a tax bill has not been received.